craftingcity/The-Known-World/README.md

 ## Non-Coalition Entities
 ### Dwarven Kingdom Suremantle
+The Dwarven Kingdom of Suremantle is a monarchy supported by family clans of miner and farmers.
+These clans are as ancient as Alaturmen, and claim that their ancestors were carved from the stone here, a hundred or more years ago.

+The Kingdom Suremantle claims all the reaches of [[Mountain Hall]]; a massive sub-surface structure that spans much of the [[Deakred Range]].
+The culture of this place promotes pseudo-isolationism; interacting with people from other cultures is only acceptable under the circumstances of trade.

+The culture of Suremantle is one of Neutral Evil.
+The people here are ignorant and arrogant of other cultures, and they promote a family-before-self-before-other culture.

 **Ability Score Increase.** Your Strength score increases by 1, and your Constitution score increases by 1.
 **Languages.** You know at least these two languages; [[Dwarven (language)]] and [[Desertspeech (language)]].
 **Skills.** You are proficient in Intelligence (Investigation), Strength (Athletics), and one set of tools of your choice.

 ### Dwarven Kingdom Actstow
 The Dwarven Kingdom of Actstow is a monarchy supported by family clans of miners and farmers.
 These clans are as ancient as Alaturmen, and claim that their ancestors were carved from the stone here, a hundred or more years ago.

 Actstow is very condensed, there is very little available space, public or private.
 People from here bask in the luxury of privacy and cling close to their comrades.
-Many cultures interact with the Dwarven Kin
+Many cultures interact with the Dwarven Kingdom Actstow on great terms, including [[#Cenva Minyo]] to their south, [[#Kingdom of Prosper]] to their east, and [[Deepburrow]] to their *below*.

 The culture of Actstow is one of Neutral Good.
 The people here are no stranger to evading the law, tax evasion is a specialty, and bodily harm or physical restrictions are never the correct answer when you or yours have been wronged.